MonikaYancheva/exercise/notes/git.md

 - `git push` - push all committed changes to the server (github)

-- `git pull` - pull from server to the pc
+- `git pull` - pull the latest pushed changes from the server to the pc